Overview

 -

-Autumn is a busy period for conferences and Amsterdam can be expensive, so be sure to book far in advance, possibly using ‘free cancellation’ options for room rates in case plans change or you find a better deal later.
+Autumn is a busy period for conferences and Amsterdam can be expensive, so be sure to book as soon as possible.

 Consider outside the Amsterdam city centre, such as around the airport, the Sloterdijk district, or Amsterdam City West or North.